bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - **HDBSCAN non-determinism**: cuML's GPU HDBSCAN does not support a random seed.
 Identical runs may produce slightly different results due to GPU parallelism.
 All other stages are seeded and deterministic.
 - **Single GPU queue**: one fire maps at a time.
 Additional requests queue automatically.
 - **No TLS**: the server uses plaintext HTTP.
 Use an SSH tunnel or reverse proxy for encrypted access.
+- **Login rate limiting is in-memory**: the 5-attempt rate limit resets on restart.
+All other security state persists.

 ---